SephiaSky/sephiasky.com/index.md

 ### Support or Contact

-I am too busy, I might not be able to update this blog as ofter or check my social media.
-But if you want to reach out?
-You may do so.
-Contact me [@sephia_sky](https://twitter.com/sephia_sky) or [yt](https://www.youtube.com/c/SephiaSkiesChannel/) and we’ll see what we can do.
+I am too busy, I might not be able to update this blog as ofter as I could or even check my social media regularly.
+But if you wish to reach out, you may do so.
+Contact me [@sephia_sky](https://twitter.com/sephia_sky) twitter page or [Youtube channel](https://www.youtube.com/c/SephiaSkiesChannel/) and we’ll see what we can do.